Anxiety in Pets – What Pet Parents Should Know

 If you’re considering essential oils for your pets, it’s best to use a product developed by a licensed veterinarian for pets.

 Like humans, pets can experience mood changes when listening to music.
 Songs have even been composed specially for cats and dogs to help them relax.
 Calming pet music uses soothing, high-pitched notes that appeal to our pets’ heightened hearing ranges.
 Studies suggest that some made-for-human music genres are more soothing than others.
 Soft rock and reggae demonstrate exceptional soothing qualities in dogs.

 The Tellington Touch Method, or TTouch, developed by animal expert Linda Tellington Jones, is a methodology using touch at strategic pressure points.
 The method may help pets recover from injuries and experience reduced stress and anxiety while nurturing the human-animal bond.

-You can use training, games, and fun rewards to actually change the way your dog feels about a trigger.
-It’s helpful to work with a veterinary behaviorist who works with pets with anxiety.
+You can use training, games, and fun rewards to change your dog’s feelings about a trigger.
+Working with a veterinary behaviorist who works with pets with anxiety is helpful.
 While some dog trainers specialize in force-free behavior modification, the industry is unregulated, so it’s not uncommon for trainers to use techniques that can worsen anxiety.
-Veterinary behaviorists, on the other hand, are veterinarians who are certified by the American College of Veterinary Behavior.
-These professionals can suggest routines, training techniques, and medications that can foster lasting changes in your pet’s anxiety.
+On the other hand, Veterinary behaviorists are veterinarians certified by the American College of Veterinary Behavior.
+These professionals can suggest routines, training techniques, and medications that foster lasting changes in your pet’s anxiety.

 Medication for Pet Anxiety

-In summary, as a pet parent you have a lot of options to help your pet cope with anxiety.
-At Okoa Pet we advocate using holistic, natural solutions.
-If your pet doesn’t respond to natural modalities, we suggest consulting with your veterinarian.
+In summary, as a pet parent, you have many options to help your pet cope with anxiety.
+At Okoa Pet, we advocate using holistic, natural solutions.
+We suggest consulting with your veterinarian if your pet doesn’t respond to natural modalities.